hibaa-a/MachineLearning_GlassdoorReviews/README.md

 - The scatter plot created based on the results above is as follows:

   ![image](https://user-images.githubusercontent.com/111614210/220417794-e5012479-45cc-4517-8b9d-9d42659fe7b4.png)

+- Based on the tSNE scatter plot, elbow curve and K-Means Clustering, it can be seen that the reviews can be placed into 3 distinct groups.
+However, the data will have to be analysed further to understand what these 3 clusters are and how effectively these can be used to predict the helpfulness of reviews.

 ## Data Analysis and Visualisation
 Tableau